-This advice from the AAA also applies to travelers with flights into or out of Boston, Philadelphia, Baltimore, Washington Dulles and Washington National:
+This advice from the AAA also applies to travelers in and out of New York City, nearby Boston, Philadelphia, Baltimore, Washington Dulles and Washington National, and all travelers affected by the storm.

-Ask if re-booking fees are being waived.
 Most airlines waive change fees due to severe weather, although they are not required to do so.
+Be sure to ask your alrline if re-booking fees are being waived.

 - I always carry a refillable water bottle to refill after passing through the TSA line.
 Seriously, who wants to pay $2 more or less for water?